 But the exile wasn’t forever.
 Eventually, another empire conquered the lands once controlled by the Assyrians and Babylonians: the Persians.
 To read about that, we go to Ezra and Nehemiah, where we find King Cyrus of Persia.

 Section 3: We’re BAAAAAAAACK!

 When you give Ezra and Nehemiah a read (you really should), you’ll find that King Cyrus decides to rebuild Jerusalem, which had been destroyed by the Babylonians.
 He sends Zerubbabel, along with a number of other Israelites, to begin by rebuilding the temple of YHWH.
-I imagine all those Israelites returning felt something like this:

 For a brief overview of how the return of God’s people to Israel happened, check out this video: